Utah declares pornography a public health hazard

-Utah on Tuesday declared pornography a public health hazard and mandated that computer technicians who find child pornography on a computer report it to law enforcement authorities in Republican-backed moves supported by the Mormon Church.
+April 19 Utah on Tuesday declared pornography a public health hazard and mandated that computer technicians who find child pornography on a computer to report it to law enforcement authorities in Republican-backed moves supported by the Mormon Church.

 The resolution declares pornography an epidemic that normalizes violence against women and children and makes men less likely to want to get married.